lucasoliveirabs/AutoNFT-X/README.md

 # About

-**AutoNFT-X** is a solution designed to provide ownership and state tracking of vehicle objects using NFTs.
-The solution consists of an ERC721-based NFT contract deployed on the Ethereum mainnet and a Node.js API to interact with the smart contract and vehicle data.
+**AutoNFT-X** is a tokenization solution designed to provide ownership and state tracking of vehicles using NFTs.
+The solution consists of an ERC721-based NFT contract deployed on the Ethereum mainnet and an express.js API to interact with the smart contract.

 ## Features

-The API will provide the following functionalities:
+The API will provide following functionalities:

 1. **Mint a new NFT** – Creates an NFT representing a vehicle, storing its metadata on IPFS.
    1. **Receive form data and image via POST request** – The API accepts the vehicle data and an image file from a client-side form submission.